Liberian man in Lagos being tested for Ebola

 "The patient was admitted and detained on suspicion of possible EBV (Ebola virus) infection, while blood sample collection and testing was initiated," she said.
 The test results were pending, she said.

-A spokesman for the World Health Organisation (WHO) in Geneva confirmed one suspected case of Ebola in Nigeria and said samples had been sent to a WHO lab for testing.
+A spokesman for the World Health Organization (WHO) in Geneva confirmed one suspected case of Ebola in Nigeria and said samples had been sent to a WHO lab for testing.

 Adeshina said Lagos state authorities had requested the flight's manifest to contact the other passengers.
 They would also trace the man's travel route and had already distributed protective clothing to health workers, she said.